halafi/gomatch/README.md

 2. install the downloaded file
 3. check that enviromental values are set correctly (try executing "go" in your command line),
 4. in case of failure fix accordingly to your operating system
+a.
+GOROOT should be set to something like C:\go\
+b.
+GOPATH to something like $GOROOT\bin

 Running the source code
 -----------------------